 \end{remark}

-Step process $x^m_\delta(t)$ in (\ref{GD-xt}) is the empirical process for $x^m_k$ generated from the stochastic gradient descent algorithm (\ref{min-GD3}).
+The step process $x^m_\delta(t)$ defined in (\ref{GD-xt}) is the empirical process for $x^m_k$ generated from the stochastic gradient descent algorithm (\ref{min-GD3}).
 Treating $x^m_\delta(t)$ as a random element in $D([0,T])$ we consider its asymptotic distribution in the follow theorem.

-\begin{thm} Under assumption A1-A5, as $\delta \rightarrow 0$, and $m,n \rightarrow \infty$, we have
+\begin{thm} Under assumption A1-A5, as $\delta \rightarrow 0$ and $m \rightarrow \infty$, we have